jblavos-ut/jblavos-ut/README.md

 ## A readme for a human?
 What!?

 This is my Manager README, a document that helps introduce you to my management style, philosophy, and expectations.
-The intended audience is primarily anyone who reports in to me, though anyone is free to read it - or even provide feedback on it!
+The intended audience is primarily anyone who reports to me, though anyone is free to read it - or even provide feedback on it!
 Please treat it as a reference and promise on how I will conduct myself as a manager, and what I expect from you.

-I urge you to hold me accountable to my promises, and to call out anything that might be missing from this document.
-Without your guidance, I will not be able to improve as a manager.
+I urge you to hold me accountable to my promises and to call out anything that might be missing from this document.
+Without your guidance, I will not be able to improve.

+This document serves as a guide to understanding me as a person, my role at Usertesting, my vision, my commitment to supporting my team, PANDE and Usertesting, and my expectations of the same.

 ## A little about me